finos/community/docs/governance/Software-Projects/stages/Labs.md

 ---
-id: sandbox
+id: labs
-title: The Sandbox stage
+title: The Labs stage
 ---

 Experimental or concept Projects may be created within the [finos-labs](https://github.com/finos-labs/) organsiation, regardless of their size or level of maturity.
 As projects become more mature they may be become Incubated within the FINOS organisation by [requesting onboarding](https://community.finos.org/docs/governance/software-projects/contribution/#contribution-of-an-existing-code-base-into-finos-as-a-new-project).